I learn to accept the sense of vulnerability that goes with life’s pressures and uncertainties.

 I suggest you feel curious about what there might be under that sense of: “Oh, nothing’s happening” or in that numbness.

 Take it for granted that there might be something, even if, at this moment, you cannot feel it.
 Be curious about it.
 You’re going to make it an essential part of your life to understand it better.
 Gently, without undue pressure, without forcing yourself to find it right away or in the next few days or even in the next few weeks.

 A physical sense of vulnerability

-So now, having said this, I can come back to what do you do to create safety to be able to stay longer with that physical sense of vulnerability.
+Having said this, I can come back to what you do to create safety to stay longer with that physical sense of vulnerability.

-Another resource is talking to people, friends, acquaintances, peers who are engaged in a similar process of exploration.
-People with whom you can gently share your experience as part of this exploration and who can share with you their own, so that there is a sense of trust.
+Another resource is talking to people, friends, acquaintances, and peers engaged in a similar exploration process.
+People with whom you can gently share your experience as part of this exploration and who can share with you their own so that there is a sense of trust.
 You share a common goal.
-You want to progressively open up to things that might feel way too much for you to experience, or deal with on your own.
+You want to progressively open up to things that might feel way too much for you to experience or deal with on your own.
 Because, with pressure and overwhelm, you might be cut off from even the experience of it.
 So, dealing with it in a gentle, supportive group is something that’s going to be helpful.

 Of course, it never hurts to seek professional help.
 As we’ve talked about before, this is something that’s in the continuum of traumatic stress.
 It doesn’t hurt to find all the help you can get.

 I want to emphasize that we’re talking about exploring, not changing behavior patterns.
 The Twelve Steps process proceeds step-by-step.
 Actual changes are going to come later.
 Right now, you’re not pushing.
 You merely have the goal to progressively, slowly expand your ability to tolerate the intensity of sensations that accompany those problematic situations.